maclark999/many-to-many-practice/README.md

   X A ProductReview is a join between a user and a product.
 Also has a title, a rating and a description.
 This is incomplete, it is missing routes, a controller, a view folder and views.

-- There is a Reviews Index page that has tables of all of the ProductReviews and CompanyReviews.
+ XThere is a Reviews Index page that has tables of all of the ProductReviews and CompanyReviews.
 We need to add the User who wrote the review to the table.

 - The last devs didn't add any associations to our models.
 We need to add them.
 Companies have products.
 Look at the Schema and try to decide what belongs to what.